Campus Improvement Plan

 Problem Statements Identifying Demographics Needs

-Problem Statement 1: While the percentage of students who attend school on a regular basis increased last year, attendance continues to be a priority for our campus.
-Root Cause: A detailed attendance plan with specific prevention and intervention strategies needs to be strengthened and implemented with fidelity and communicated to the school community.
+Root Cause: A detailed attendance plan with specific prevention and intervention strategies need to be strengthened and implemented with fidelity and communicated to the school community.

 Student Achievement